• Skip to main content

 Organic

-When we talk about ‘organic,’ we’re referring to something that comes from living matter.
+When we talk about ‘organic,’ we’re referring to something that comes from living matter and the interaction between organisms and their environment.
 In agriculture, this means products grown without synthetic pesticides, fertilisers, or genetically modified organisms (GMOs).
 It’s a way of farming that’s more in tune with nature.

-Cultivating and producing organic cotton has many benefits, including promoting soil health, reducing water usage, and minimising chemical runoff, which improves people’s lives in cotton-growing regions and benefits future generations.
-Most organic cotton comes from subtropical countries such as India, China, and the USA.
-In contrast, conventional cotton growing is one of the most chemical-intensive agricultural practices, using some of the most toxic chemicals classified by the Environmental Protection Agency, which significantly impact the earth’s air, water, soil, and the health of people in these areas.
+Cultivating and producing organic cotton has many benefits, such as improving soil health, reducing water usage, and minimising chemical runoff, which enhances the lives of people in cotton-growing regions and benefits future generations.
+Most organic cotton farms are located in subtropical countries such as India, China and the United States.
+In contrast, conventional cotton farming is one of the most chemical-intensive agricultural practices and uses some of the most toxic chemicals classified by the Environmental Protection Agency.
+These chemicals greatly affect the air, water, soil and the health of people in these areas.

 Organic farming systems can also contribute to biodiversity conservation.
 Standard organic farming practices benefit a wide range of organisms.
 Compared to conventional farms, organic farms generally support a greater diversity of insects, earthworms, birds, bees and other native pollinators, soil microbes and fungi.